 Designed as an official document, the comprehensive plan outlines general, long-term policies for the physical development of the jurisdiction.
 The South Carolina Local Government Comprehensive Planning Enabling Act of 1994 establishes seven parameters for comprehensive plans.
 These include population, economic development, natural resources, cultural resources, community facilities, housing, and land use.

 In addition to the seven parameters, the 1994 Act allows local governments to address other comprehensive plan parameters.

-The Local Planning Guide to Preparing an Energy Conservation Element exemplifies how the local planning process can be used as an effective platform to promote conservation strategies.
+The Guide to Preparing an Energy Element for the Comprehensive Plan (PDF) exemplifies how the local planning process can be used as an effective platform to promote conservation strategies.

 Primarily the Guide enhances awareness of energy conservation and encourages the adoption of energy efficient practices at the local level.
 The Guide also provides a framework for communities to develop an energy conservation element and make it an important component of the local comprehensive plan.